wso2/k8s-api-operator/scenarios/scenario-1/README.md

 > Please note that you need to configure the k8s-apim-operator in the Kubernetes cluster prior to trying out the scenarios.

-- Basic swagger definition belongs to the "products" service is available in product_basic.yaml.
+- Basic swagger definition belongs to the "products" service is available in products_swagger.yaml.<br>

-Backend endpoint of the API should be mentioned in the swagger file with the "x-wso2-production-endpoints" extension.
+    Base path of the API and backend endpoint of the API should be mentioned in the swagger file with the  "x-wso2-basePath" and "x-wso2-production-endpoints" extensions respectively. <br>

     In this swagger definition, the backend service of the "products" service has been mentioned as follows.

     ```
         x-wso2-basePath: /store/v1.0.0
         x-wso2-production-endpoints: